Cigna Foundation Grants and Funding FAQs

 - Faith-based organizations, unless the activities being funded are accessible to the general public and are not aimed at promoting one religion or faith over any other;

-Cigna and the Cigna Foundation reserve the right to reject requests to provide funding to organizations that discriminate or for projects that do not reflect the general principles of Cigna's Code of Ethics and Workplace Policies.
-Cigna will not support any organization whose activities may represent a conflict of interest for Cigna Corporation or any of the Cigna companies.
+The Cigna GroupSM and The Cigna Group Foundation reserve the right to reject requests to provide funding to organizations that discriminate or for projects that do not reflect the general principles of the Code of Ethics of The Cigna Group and Workplace Policies.
+The Cigna Group will not support any organization whose activities may represent a conflict of interest for The Cigna Group or any of The Cigna Group companies.

-No. All of the grant programs listed on the Cigna Foundation’s website are open applications.
+No. All of the grant programs listed on The Cigna Group Foundation website are open applications.

 Applicant institutions must be a registered 501(c)(3) not-for-profit.
 The following 501(c)(3) statuses will be considered: